KKmDip/pdsnd_github/README.md

 ### Date created
 08/10/2021

-### Project 3
+### Project 3 for GITHUB VERSION CONTROL
-Replace the Project Title
+Adding some more details for a new commit.

 ### Description
 Learning GIT

 ### Files used
-Include the files used
+none.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.